STAR-RG/shaker/index.md

 ```bash
 touch main.yml
 ```
-4. Write the action that runs shaker in the `.yml` file.
+4. Write the action that runs Shaker in the `.yml` file.

 ```